NOTE: all earrings measurements exclude the earring wires.

 The earrings in the four rows below are in our Santa Fe shop.
 Some of these are contemporary while many (most) are vintage - 1960s and back.

-All in the two rows above are screwback earrings
+All of the above are screwback earrings

-The vintage Blue Gem earrings are 0.75 inches across and $220.
+The ones at left, set with natural turquoise are just under one inch long and $120.
+The Zuni sunface with headdress are 1 inch across and 0.75 high. $240.
+The vintage round Blue Gem earrings are 0.75 inches across and $220.
 This pair of Hopi sunface earrings carry the hallmark of the Hopi Guild, 3/4 of an inch across and $125.
-Oval natural spiderweb turquoise earrings, 1940s. $200.
+(ALL in SANTA FE)

 A selection of dot earrings when you need a small gift or just want a tiny splash of color.
 Left to right: